fkadibs/kitsune/README.md

 $ font-cipher.py <filename> [text]
 ```

 You can create a cipher font by specifying a TrueType file, generating `output.ttf` and `output.ttx` files.
 Optionally, provide a string of text to convert to ciphertext.
-You can generate ciphertex from a cipher font by specifying a `.ttx` file and providing a string as a command-line argument.

-### Examples

 ```console
 $ font-cipher.py Roboto.ttf "Click here to reset your password"